brillout/awesome-react-components/readme.md

 To add a Component:

   - Add a line to this list by opening a new pull request
-  - Line Format: ` - [npm-package-name](https://github.com/foo/bar) - short description without emojis.`
+  - Line format: ` - [npm-package-name](https://github.com/foo/bar) - short description without emojis.`
   - Add the line at the end of a section
   - If it doesn't fit any section then open a new issue so we can discuss adding a new section

-Definitley open for collaborators and contributions!
+Definitely open for collaborators and contributions!

 #### Table of Content